 - Level Sensors – Differential pressure, Thermal displacement

-- Proximity and displacement – Photoelectric, Ultrasonic
+- Proximity and displacement – Photoelectric sensors, Ultrasonic

-- Image – Charge coupled devices, CMOS (Complementary Metal-Oxide-Semiconductor)
+- Image – Charge coupled devices, CMOS (Complementary Metal Oxide Semiconductor)

-- Gas and chemical – Semiconductor, Conductance
+- Gas and chemical – Semiconductors, Conductance

 - Acceleration – Gyroscopes, Accelerometers

-- Others – Moisture, Speed sensor
+- Others – Moisture sensors, Speed sensors

-- Industrial process control, measurement and automation
+- Industrial process control, measurement, and automation

 - Non-industrial use – Aircraft, Automobiles